rust-lang/rust/src/doc/rustc-dev-guide/src/name-resolution.md

 for items to fill in its [`Rib`].

-Other, even more problematic ones, are imports which need recursive fixed-point resolution and `macros`, that need to be resolved and expanded before the rest of the code can be processed.
+Other, even more problematic ones, are imports which need recursive fixed-point resolution and macros, that need to be resolved and expanded before the rest of the code can be processed.

 Therefore, the resolution is performed in multiple stages.

 ## Speculative crate loading

-To give useful errors, `rustc` suggests importing paths into scope if they're not found.
+To give useful errors, rustc suggests importing paths into scope if they're not found.
 How does it do this?
 It looks through every module of every crate and looks for possible matches.
 This even includes crates that haven't yet been loaded!